Darrenkhoo/DS2020-Final-Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-To understand the class distribution in our dataset, we created a bar plot comparing the number of benign and malignant tumors.
-This visualization revealed that benign tumors are more common in the dataset than malignant ones.
+To understand the class distribution in our data set, we created a bar plot comparing the number of benign and malignant tumors.
+This visualization revealed that benign tumors are more common in the data set than malignant ones.

 This class imbalance is important to note, as it may affect the performance of classification models.
 Models trained on imbalanced data